-Note Some objects have a PV attribute, while others do not.
+Note: Some objects have a PV attribute, while others do not.

 Reference strings are concatenated substrings, each no more than 32 characters separated by periods.
 A substring cannot contain a period.
 Mathematical operator characters are not allowed.
 At least one character in each substring must be non-numeric.

 Avoid assigning objects and attributes names such that the same reference string can refer to two different things.
-For example, you have two objects named A1 and B2, and inside A1 you create a UDA Float named B2.
-A1.B2 refers to the UDA Float named B2.
-If you then assign object B2 so that A1 is a container of object B2, the reference A1.B2 could refer either to the object B2 or the UDA B2 Float.
+For example, you have two objects named A1 and B2, and inside A1 you create an attribute named B2 with a data type of Float.
+A1.B2 refers to the attribute Float named B2.
+If you then assign object B2 so that A1 is a container of object B2, the reference A1.B2 could refer either to the object B2 or the attribute B2 Float.

-Important The Galaxy resolves reference strings.
+Important: The Galaxy resolves reference strings.
 If the GR is not available, resolution is done on a peer-to-peer level.
 After initial resolution, an object is provided an alias that handles references to its location across your network.
 If an object is relocated or renamed, the reference string resolution is repeated and a new alias provided.